delve into the (master)mind of marie-amelie sauvé

 The idea was to have something that would engage and provoke.
 Something unusual.
 The image is unexpected, so is the format of it.
 I love the idea of having a beautiful female face on a sculpture of a man's body.
 It brings up the right questions about the society we live in.

-What are some of your favourite stories in the issue?
+What are some of your favorite stories in the issue?

 It's quite impossible for me to answer as I view the magazine as a whole, the chapters can't be separated one from the other, they make sense together because they create a coherent and strong editorial proposition.